 - I started the painting with a thin wash of color.
 But I regret doing so, as the dark surface worked against the high-key colors of the painting.
-If I were to paint this again, I’d paint directly onto the white surface.
+If I were to paint this again, I’d paint it directly onto the white surface.

-- The main features I tried to capture are: 1) The contrast between the shadowed foreground and the light background; 2) The light glimmering on the water; and finally 3) The subtle boats in the distance.
+- The main features I tried to capture are 1) The contrast between the shadowed foreground and the light background, 2) The light glimmering on the water, and finally, 3) The subtle boats in the distance.

-- I painted in a high-key to capture the overall feeling of light.
+- I painted in a high key to capture the overall feeling of light.

 - I started with brushwork but ended up using mostly a palette knife to apply impasto strokes.
 Palette knife strokes can really inject life into an otherwise flat painting.
-Though I wouldn’t recommend pivoting from mostly brushwork to mostly palette knife work midway through a painting; I only did so in this case to save the painting.
+Though I wouldn’t recommend pivoting from mostly brushwork to mostly palette knife work midway through a painting, I only did so in this case to save the painting.

 - One of the main challenges of this painting was getting everything to fit together.
 It doesn’t matter how well the individual parts are painted if they don’t work as a whole.